-Born in Buenos Aires, Argentina, Dolores Lima earned her M.A. and Ph.D. in Latin American Literature from University of Maryland under the direction of Prof. Jorge Aguilar Mora.
-She has taught Spanish language, culture and literature courses at Southern Connecticut State University, Montgomery College, University of Maryland, and Catholic University of America.
-She has been teaching at Middlebury College Summer School since 2009.
-She was appointed Spanish Language Program Coordinator at the Department of Hispanic Languages and Literatures at the University of Pittsburgh in August 2015.
+Born in Buenos Aires, Argentina, Dolores Lima earned her M.A. and Ph.D. in Latin American Literature from the University of Maryland under the direction of Prof. Jorge Aguilar Mora.
+She has taught Spanish language, culture, and literature courses at Southern Connecticut State University, Montgomery College, University of Maryland, and The Catholic University of America.
+Since 2015, she has taught and served as Spanish Language Program Coordinator at the Department of Hispanic Languages and Literatures at the University of Pittsburgh.

 - PhD in Latin American Literature, University of Maryland.

 - MA in Spanish Language and Literature, University of Maryland

 - “Proposal for Redesigning Elementary Spanish and Portuguese Courses.”
 Grant for $ 10,000 awarded by The Dietrich School Curricular Innovation Fund.
 The University of Pittsburgh.
 Summer 2018

 - “La escritura intestinal de Witold Gombrowicz: Contagios y conjuros”.
 Estudos Teóricos e Críticos em Literatura.
 Ed. by Naiara Sales Santos.
 Universidad Federal de Maranhão.
 En Prensa.
 (2022)

 - “La risa blanca de Virgilio Piñera: Inmunidad y soberanía”.
 Hispamérica, 132.
 (2016): 43-49

 - “La novela calidoscópica: Afecto y representación en Antonio Di Benedetto.”
 En Caballero Vázquez, Miguel & Rodríguez Carranza, Luz & Soto van der Plas, Christina (eds.)
 (2014): Imágenes y realismos en América Latina.
 Leiden: Almenara, 149-163